Crab and Ghost Shrimp Regulations & Restrictions

 - There are no public salt waters, seasons or times closed to the taking and retaining of crabs and ghost shrimp, except as provided in this guide.

-- It is lawful to take, attempt to take or possess crabs (more information on crabs) and ghost shrimp by means, in numbers and of sizes only.
+- It is lawful to take, attempt to take or possess crabs (more information on crabs) and ghost shrimp by means, in numbers and of sizes only as described below.

 - A person taking or attempting to take crabs or ghost shrimp from salt water for non-commercial purposes is required to have a valid fishing license and a saltwater fishing endorsement.